Step-by-Step Guide to Setting Up Email Accounts in cPanel

 Why Use cPanel for Email Management?

-cPanel is one of the most popular web hosting control panels, offering a user-friendly interface to manage your website, domains, and email accounts.
+cPanel is one of the most popular web hosting control panels, offering a user-friendly interface to manage your website, databases, and email accounts.
 With cPanel, you can:

 - Set up email forwarding and autoresponders.

-Now, let’s dive into the step-by-step process of creating email accounts in cPanel.
+Now, let’s dive into the step-by-step process of setting up email accounts in cPanel.

 Step 1: Log in to Your cPanel Account